The Wade Roads

 measures intended to control the population, his bluff,

-the hostility towards the Hanoverian regime that would
+hostility towards the Hanoverian regime that would otherwise

-otherwise have been felt.
-When he left this was eroded
+have been felt.
+When he left this was eroded through high-handed

 His first acts were aimed at disarming the Highlanders